isomorphic-typescript/ts-monorepo/README.md

     1. Arrays are unioned together rather than the child's array replacing the parent config's array, leading to less config repetition.
     1. When specifying relative paths in the ts-monorepo.json baseConfig, they are copied as plaintext to each package's tsconfig, meaning you can for example have all packages use the same folders for source and distribution without needing to specify this in each leaf tsconfig, whereas when doing this with tsconfig's own `extends` field, the relative paths would be relative to the path of the inherited base tsconfig file rather than the project's tsconfig file, which is undesireable in most circumstances I have encountered.
 1. [Unlike Lerna](https://github.com/lerna/lerna/issues/1282#issuecomment-387918197), you can link and publish packages from the distribution directory rather than the package root directory.
 To enable this, set the `publishDistributionFolder` attribute to true in a particular package config.
 Note that for this option to work, you must also ensure that the generated tsconfig.json contains a `compilerOptions`.`outDir` value.
-1. Since this package technically composes lerna, you still use lerna commands `lerna publish` and `lerna run` explicitly, as well as `lerna bootstrap --hoist` if you like to do that.
-This tool does call `lerna bootstrap` internally, to set up all the linking before it begins a typescript build watch process.

 ## Any Examples?